-One Piece Odyssey Release Date: Trailer, Gameplay, and Story
+One Piece Odyssey Release Date - Trailer, Gameplay, and Story

 Combat in this game is simple.
 Enemies roam the field, and players just need to approach them to start a battle.
 The game makes use of command battles, so classic RPG commands like attacks, skills, items, and character switching are available to players.
 The game has a total of three battle types: power, speed, and technique.
 The damage dealt by characters with type advantage is increased, while it is decreased for those with type disadvantage.
 The game also features Scramble Area battles, where characters are placed in different areas of the battlefield and must fight for their own survival.
 Much like the field actions, each character has their own unique skills in battle.
 These skills range from dealing high damage, healing and/or supporting allies, or inflicting Status Ailments.

-Lastly, there are random battles called “Dramatic Scenes” that are tied to specific characters.
+Lastly, there are random battles, “Dramatic Scenes”, that revolve around specific characters.
 If you fulfill certain conditions, that character will earn increased experience after the fight.

 One Piece Odyssey story